Tourism in Russia: Religious tourism

 Religious tourism has two main subtypes: pilgrimage, as travel done for religious or spiritual purposes, and the viewing of religious monuments and artefacts, as a kind of sightseeing.
 The former is relatively insignificant for the Russian tourism industry, amounting for approximately 100 thousands pilgrims yearly.
-The latter is much more important, places of worship gracing the tourist centers of most Russian cities, or specifically visited even by secular tourists in their remote locations.

-Orthodox Christianity being by far the most common religion in Russia, it also accounts for most religious monuments across the country.
-Multiple Orthodox Christian churches and cathedrals are part of the UNESCO World Heritage Site list.
+The latter is more important.
+Orthodox Christianity being the most common religion in Russia, it also accounts for most religious monuments across the country.

-Muslim peoples have been a part of the Russian state for half a millennium, which means multiple pieces of Islamic religious architectural art are scattered across the country, from mosques to maqāms.
-They are mostly clustered in the historically Muslim regions, but some can be found in most major cities.
+Multiple pieces of Islamic religious architectural art are scattered across the country, from mosques to maqāms.
+They are mostly clustered in the historically Muslim regions.

-Russia has a significant Buddhist minority, including the Buryats traditionally living near Lake Baikal, the Tuvans, as well as the Kalmyks.